pvavolas/nightscout-librelink-up/README.md

 - Click on [![Deploy](https://www.herokucdn.com/deploy/button.svg)][heroku]
 - Login to Heroku if not already happened
 - Provide proper values for the `environment variables`
-- **Important: make sure that yor Nightscout API token is [hashed with SHA1](#hashing-api-token)**
+- **Important: make sure that yor Nightscout API token is hashed with SHA1**
 - Click `Deploy` to deploy the app

 ### Variant 2: Local

-The installation process can be started by running `npm install` in the root directory.
+The installation process can be startetd by running `npm install` in the root directory.

 To start the process simply create a bash script with the set environment variables (`start.sh`):